maryalicewilliams/Nick_MaryAlice_Potholes/Group Assignments/Assignment 1.md

 - [Oakland 311 Complaint Data](https://data.oaklandca.gov/Infrastructure/Service-requests-received-by-the-Oakland-Call-Cent/quth-gb8e)
     * This file contains all data of Oakland's 311 complaint reporting system from 2009 to the present.
 It includes complaints that are unrelated to road condition, so we will parse all the data that pertain to pothole or road deterioration complaints.
 They can be organized by category description, which we will need to do to make sure we are only including the relevant information.
 - 2020 Census Data
+   * We are including census data for the city to visualize the Oakland's demographics by race and income.
+If there is a correlation between thse demographics and positive or negative road condition, we believe that we can make a strong case that demography affects the rate and frequency to which the city responds to reported issue in a given area or neighborhood.

 Existing Map Data for Comparison:
 - [Measure KK funding](https://oakgis.maps.arcgis.com/apps/webappviewer/index.html?id=dbd0e3cbe71b4fa1abbaa33ab1b00deb)